2023 Launceston City Council mayoral

 The term of office of the elected mayor will be until the completion of the next ordinary election (due to be held September/October 2026).

 Every Launceston City Council elector will be sent a personally addressed postal ballot pack at their postal address.
 They will then have almost 4 weeks to complete and return their vote.
-The polling period for the Launceston City Council by-election is from Wednesday 14 June to 2pm Tuesday 11 July 2023.
+For those that require assistance to vote, the TEC's Impartial Assisted Voting service will again be made available.

 2023